 Home

-My research focuses on exploring the different cognitive processes and interaction modalities involved in human-robot interaction.
+Part of my research is dedicated to exploring the different cognitive processes and interaction modalities involved in human-robot interaction.
 This includes investigating the required processes, developing them in robots and agents, and studying the influences the robots and agents have on humans interacting with them.
 So far, I have predominantly worked with children interacting with robots and developing the robots’ cognitive abilities in child-robot interaction and education.
-My current research is focused on understanding and developing explainability in robots and autonomous vehicles using state-of-the-art research in XAI and XAIP (XAI in Planning).

 I received my B.Sc. in Mechanical Engineering from the Sharif University of Technology in Iran and my M.Sc. in Mechanical Engineering with a specialization in sound and vibration from the Korea Advanced Institute of Science and Technology (KAIST) in South Korea.